han-steve/dotfiles/README.md

 # Steve Han's dotfiles
 Welcome to my dot files!
 I have included an installation script that should automate the entire installation process for you!
+It will symlink the dotfiles to your root directory and install all the dependencies.
 ## Usage
 You can start from a brand new installation of MacOS.
 Just make sure that you have git installed and iTerm installed.
 Then, run the installation script with